 Prior to January 1, 2006, the Company accounted for stock-based compensation using the intrinsic value based method in accordance with APB No. 25.
 Under APB No. 25, the Company recognized no compensation cost for employee stock options, as the options granted had an exercise price equal to the fair value of the underlying common stock on the date of grant.
 The Company has applied the disclosure provisions of SFAS No. 123, as amended by SFAS No. 148, "Accounting for Stock-Based Compensation and Disclosure, an amendment of FASB Statement No. 123."
 Under those provisions, the Company provided pro forma disclosures as if the fair value measurement provisions of SFAS No. 123 had been used in determining compensation expense.
 The Company used the Black-Scholes option-pricing model to determine the pro forma impact under SFAS Nos.
 123 and 148 on the Company's net income.
 The model utilizes certain information, such as the interest rate on a risk-free security maturing generally at the same time as the option being valued and requires certain other assumptions, such as the expected amount of time an option will be outstanding until it is exercised or expired, to calculate the fair value of stock options granted.
-Such amount disclosed for the quarter ended March 31, 2005 was \$40,000.
+Such amount disclosed for the three and six months ended June 30, 2005 was \$26,000 and \$64,000.
+Disclosures for the three and six months ended June 30, 2006 are not presented, because stock-based compensation was accounted for under FAS 123(R)'s fair value method during these periods.

 Effective January 1, 2006, the Company adopted the fair value recognition provisions of SFAS 123(R), using the modified prospective transition method.
-Under this transition method, stock-based compensation costs recognized in the income statement for the quarter ended March 31, 2006, include:

-(a) compensation costs for all unvested stock options that were granted prior to December 31, 2005, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123; and (b) compensation expense for all share-based payments granted on or after December 31, 2005, based on grant date fair value estimated in accordance with the provisions of SFAS 123(R).
+Under this transition method, stock-based compensation costs recognized in the income statement as of June 30, 2006, include compensation costs for all unvested stock options that were granted prior to December 31, 2005, based on the grant date fair value estimated in accordance with the original provisions of SFAS 123.
+There were no share-based payments granted on or after December 31, 2005.
 Results for prior periods have not been restated.